metakgp/mftp/README.md

       ```sh
       sudo MFTP_CONFIG=/path/to/mftp_config DOCTOR_CONFIG=/path/to/doctor_config MFTP_MODE="--ntfy --cron" DOCTOR_MODE="--cron" docker-compose up -d
       ```

+> [!Note]
+> All the environment variables mentioned above can be placed in a `.env` file and conveniently used via:
+> `sudo docker-compose --env-file .env up -d`

 - Add the updated command with desired [cron expression](https://crontab.cronhub.io/) into your cronjob using [crontab -e](https://www.man7.org/linux/man-pages/man5/crontab.5.html)

 <p align="right">(<a href="#top">back to top</a>)</p>